 - Both are group living environments.
 Living with other recovering addicts is extremely helpful for some people.
 Other people who are going through the same thing helps someone in recovery to feel less alone and sometimes less afraid of returning to their environment.

 - Both allow an addict to put newly learned coping skills into practice.
 It is one thing to learn the coping skills, it is quite another to put them into play in the real world.
-Both transitional and sober living offer a chance to test drive these skills.
+Both transitional and sober living offers a chance to test drive these skills.

 Some sober living residences have more or less in common with transitional houses.
 Much of it depends on the way they are run.